mechaman111/spnati/creator-docs/docs/dialogue/backgrounds.md

 # Background Metadata

+A guide for what to target when targeting backgrounds

+---

 ## How to use Background Metadata

 Background metadata can be used in dialogue in one of two ways:

  - By directly testing the background metadata value
  - By using background tags generated from the background metadata

 With the first method, you use a Variable Test to directly check the background metadata value:
 ```
 ~background.location~ == indoors
 ~background.category~ == bar